-The government of Malta has announced the designation or expansion of eight marine protected areas in the Mediterranean.
 This announcement is the result of Oceana efforts that began in 2013, and the protections are based on the findings of two Oceana expeditions (2015 and 2016 LIFE BaĦAR Expeditions).
-Oceana mapped out sandbanks, reefs and more than 89 marine caves through use of a Remotely Operated Vehicle (ROV) and scuba divers.
-After collecting and analyzing 310 hours of ROV footage and thousands of photos, we delivered a list of proposed sites for protection to the Maltese government that included seagrass meadows, bamboo coral gardens and habitat for cnidarians, sponges, a variety of other invertebrates and fish.
+Oceana mapped out sandbanks, reefs and more than 89 marine caves through use of a remotely operated vehicle and scuba divers.
 With these new measures, 35 percent of Malta’s waters are now protected.
-As a designation made under the Natura 2000 framework, national authorities are now responsible for drafting a management plan within six years – a key step toward ensuring the continued protection of these areas.

-After campaigning by Oceana and its allies, the Philippines government created a marine protected area in Benham Bank, declaring 50,000 hectares as a strict protection zone where only scientific research will be permitted, as well as an additional 300,000 hectare Fisheries Management Area where active fishing gear will be banned.
+After campaigning by Oceana and its allies, the Philippines government created a marine protected area, declaring 500 square kilometers of rare underseas coral habitat as a strict protection zone where only scientific research will be permitted, as well as an additional 3,000 square kilometers where active fishing gear will be banned.
 Oceana’s 2016 expedition documented the stunning biodiversity and abundance in the region, and these new measures will help protect marine life including mesophotic (twilight) coral reefs, whales, dolphins, sharks, rays and sea turtles.
 The area is also a spawning area for Pacific bluefin tuna, one of the most valuable fish on Earth.